eclipse

 Happy are those hungry and thirsty of justice; for they will be satisfied…

 Strong faith and conviction led Pastor Trocmé to risk his life for the lives of others.
 He despised the injustice of the world around him.
-As an instrument of God’s just intervention, Trocmé saved 5,000 Jewish people who did not deserve to die.
+As an instrument of God’s just intervention, Trocmé saved thousands of Jewish lives who did not deserve to die.

 Faith and justice must exist side by side.
 There will not be justice if faith dies, conversely there will not be faith if injustice goes unpunished.
-It is so intertwined that Yeshua used it in a parable in Luke 18 about the woman who persuades the judge by pleading for justice.
+These two are so intertwined that Jesus used them in a parable in Luke 18 about the woman who persuades the judge by pleading for justice.
 Because she does not let up, he grants her request.
-Yeshua goes on to explain that God will execute justice on the earth if His people plead day and night for it.
+Jesus goes on to explain that God will execute justice on the earth if His people plead day and night for it.
 We can understand that this means to plead for justice during the day and night seasons of life.

-During times of dark injustice, those with faith must weather the storm-still believing a just God will even the score.
+During times of dark injustice, those with faith will weather the storm still believing a just God will even the score.
 Like Pastor Trocmé, God may use our very lives to right the wrongs of a world overcome by evil.
 There will not be justice without strong faith that is willing to die for conviction.

 Along with demanding justice, Wiesel believed God answered his prayers with silence: